openstack/networking-bagpipe/doc/source/installation.rst

     ENABLE_BAGPIPE_L2=True

-* note that with devstack, bagpipe-bgp_ is installed automatically as a git submodule of networking-bagpipe
+* note that with devstack, :ref:`bagpipe-bgp` is installed automatically as a git submodule of networking-bagpipe

-* for multinode setups, configure bagpipe-bgp_ on each compute node, i.e. you need each bagpipe-bgp_ to peer with a BGP Route Reflector:
+* for multinode setups, configure :ref:`bagpipe-bgp` on each compute node, i.e. you need each :ref:`bagpipe-bgp` to peer with a BGP Route Reflector:

      * in `local.conf`::

         # IP of your route reflector or BGP router, or fakeRR:
         BAGPIPE_BGP_PEERS=1.2.3.4

-     * for two compute nodes, you can use the FakeRR provided in bagpipe-bgp_
+     * for two compute nodes, you can use the FakeRR provided in :ref:`bagpipe-bgp`

      * for more than two compute nodes, you can use GoBGP_ (`sample configuration`_) or a commercial E-VPN implementation (e.g.